article banner

 import kotlinx.coroutines.* suspend fun main(): Unit = coroutineScope { launch { // 1 launch { // 2, cancelled by its parent delay(2000) println("Will not be printed") } withTimeout(1000) { // we cancel launch delay(1500) } } launch { // 3 delay(2000) println("Done") } } // (2 sec) // Done

-In the above example, delay(1500) takes longer than withTimeout(1000) expects, so it throws TimeoutCancellationException.
-The exception is caught by launch from 1, and it cancels itself and its children, so launch from 2. launch started at 3 is not affected, so it prints "Done" after 2 seconds.
+In the above example, delay(1500) takes longer than withTimeout(1000) expects, so withTimeout cancels its coroutine and throws TimeoutCancellationException.
+The exception is caught by launch at 1, and it cancels itself and its children (launch starts at 2).
+The launch that starts at 3 is not affected, so it prints "Done" after 2 seconds.

 A less aggressive variant of withTimeout is withTimeoutOrNull, which does not throw an exception.
 If the timeout is exceeded, it just cancels its body and returns null.
-I find withTimeoutOrNull useful for wrapping functions in which waiting times that are too long signal that something went wrong.
-For instance, network operations: if we wait over 5 seconds for a response, it is unlikely we will ever receive it (some libraries might wait forever).
+I find withTimeoutOrNull useful for wrapping functions in which waiting times that are too long signal that something has gone wrong, such as network operations: if we wait over 5 seconds for a response, it is unlikely we will ever receive it (some libraries might wait forever).

 import kotlinx.coroutines.* class User() suspend fun fetchUser(): User { // Runs forever while (true) { yield() } } suspend fun getUserOrNull(): User? = withTimeoutOrNull(5000) { fetchUser() } suspend fun main(): Unit = coroutineScope { val user = getUserOrNull() println("User: $user") } // (5 sec) // User: null